Chapter 43 BWV 6 Bleib bei uns, denn es will Abend werden

 An example may be found here of Bach's economy of material and skill in developing the simplest motive.
 Fugue theme and countersubject and the intoned of the first words of the text all make use of, and imaginatively develop and extend, the repeated-note idea, the genesis of which is to be found in the closing chorale's second phrase.

 Bach's sensitivity to orchestral timbre was of the highest order.
-He knew exactly how to shade or modify a mood by use of contrasting, or even contradictory colorings and this movement is but one of many instances (see, for example, the tenor aria with viola obbligato in C 5, chapter 20).
+He knew exactly how to shade or modify a mood by use of contrasting, or even contradictory colourings, and this movement is but one of many instances (see, for example, the tenor aria with viola obbligato in C 5, chapter 20).
 He works like a visual artist, mixing his paints in order to achieve just the right degree of light and shade.
 One can only speculate as to what he might have done with the resources of the symphony orchestra of the nineteenth and twentieth centuries!
 On the other hand, having access to less may have stimulated him to experiment more.

-This is the centerpiece of the cantata and it radiates the joyousness that the never-fading light of the Saviour delivers----now it is evening and Your undiminished Light and Word will guide us.
-The vocal line would almost certainly have been sung by a single soprano
+This is the centre-piece of the cantata and it radiates the joyousness that the never-fading light of the Saviour delivers----now it is evening and Your undiminished Light and Word will guide us.
+The vocal line would almost certainly have been sung by a single soprano.

 The short (four-phrase) melody is sung through twice to accommodate two stanzas, the first requesting Jesus to remain and shine the light of His holy word upon us, the second a prayer for constancy in a miserable world.